aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/shabbat-shaharit/israel-to-holy-numbers-tune-thy-harp-a-hymn-by-columbus-moise-k-k-beth-elohim-charleston-south-carolina-1842.html.md

 <hr />

 "Israel! to holy numbers tune thy harp's exalting strain," by Columbus Moïse (1809-1871), was first delivered in 1842 as part of the consecration of the new synagogue building for Ḳ.Ḳ.
 Beth Elohim and published that year in the congregation's hymnal.
-It appears as Hymn 3 in <em><a href="/?p=39305">Hymns Written for the Use of Hebrew Congregations</a></em> (Penina Moïse et al., Ḳ.Ḳ.
-Beth Elohim, 1856), p.
-6. Columbus Moïse was said to have composed a poem for the inauguration of the "Portuguese synagogue in Charleston" according to the <a href="https://www.jewishencyclopedia.com/articles/10923-moise">Jewish Encyclopedia</a> (1906) and this appears to be that poem. --Aharon Varady
+It appears as Hymn 3 in <em><a href="/?p=39305">Hymns Written for the Service of the Hebrew Congregation Beth Elohim, South Carolina</a></em> (Penina Moïse et al., Ḳ.Ḳ.
+Beth Elohim, 1842), p.
+8. Columbus Moïse was said to have composed a poem for the inauguration of the "Portuguese synagogue in Charleston" according to the <a href="https://www.jewishencyclopedia.com/articles/10923-moise">Jewish Encyclopedia</a> (1906) and this appears to be that poem. --Aharon Varady

 <h3>Source(s)</h3>

-[advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://archive.org/stream/hymnswrittenforu00kaharich#page/6/mode/2up"]
+[advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://archive.org/stream/hymns-written-for-the-service-of-the-hebrew-congregation-beth-elohim-south-carolina-1842/Hymns%20written%20for%20the%20Service%20of%20the%20Hebrew%20Congregation%20Beth%20Elohim%2C%20South%20Carolina%20%281842%29#page/8/mode/2up"]

 &nbsp;
 </body>